Iwaidja language

 Iwaidja, in phonemic spelling Iwaja, is an Australian Aboriginal language of the Iwaidja people with about 150 native, and an extra 20 to 30 L2 speakers in northernmost Australia.
 Historically having come from the base of the Cobourg Peninsula, it is now spoken on Croker Island.
 It is still being learnt by children within the Northern Territory.
 Speakers are switching to English or Kuninjku.

 Phonology

 Consonants

-Iwaidja has the following 20 (or 22) (Note: The palatal laterals are rare, and it is debated whether these are allophonic variants (palatalized versions of the alveolar laterals) or phonemes in their own right.) consonants.
+Iwaidja has the following 20 consonants.
 Some of the precise articulatory categories for the consonants are uncertain; the chart below follows Shaw et al (2020)'s conventions.
 Symbols in angle brackets ‹› are the orthographic representations for these sounds.